iSim-Opensource/Flight-Connect-Instruments/docs/tutorial.md

 The most likely cause of this is a typo in, or invalid dataref name in your subscription call.
 A way to debug this is to connect your instrument to the flight connect application.
 If it is not a recognised dataref then there will be no description or unit available.

+### My instrument doesn't work and I'm using Safari

+Safari can sometimes have issues loading instruments from file.
+Safari can however load instruments when opened with the 'open in browser' button in Flight-Connect.
+Otherwise use Firefox or Chrome for development.

 ## Connecting your instrument to X-Plane
 1. Place the Flight-Connect plugin inside your X-Plane plugins directory. (```X-Plane 11/Resources/plugins```)
 2. Launch X-Plane